 However, if you have a green thumb and would like to create your own living plant wall indoors, we refer you to Fantastic Services and their article titled, “How Do You Build an Indoor Living Wall.”
 The article is a step-by-step guide with plant recommendations, tools you will need, and maintenance tips.

 What is a Moss Wall and What Kind of Maintenance Does it Need?

-A moss wall, interestingly, is also called a green wall which is where the confusion can begin between the two.
 We construct our green walls aka moss walls with real, but dormant moss that does not require any dirt, soil, or substrate, and does not require any watering or misting of any kind.

 We explain it like this: a moss wall is neither living nor dead, it is made of moss that is dormant, having been rendered dormant using a natural paraffin or glycerin process.

-Moss walls retain their lush look with zero maintenance (except for the occasional dusting using compressed air just as you would use on a computer keyboard) for at least ten years and we’re testing a natural spray that will extend the life of a moss wall indefinitely.
+Moss walls retain their lush look with zero maintenance (except for the occasional dusting using compressed air just as you would use on a computer keyboard) for at least ten years and we’re developing and testing a natural spray that will extend the life of a moss wall indefinitely.

 The Fat Plant Society moss is harvested in North Carolina and Kentucky and when it arrives, it smells just like standing in the middle of a forest.
 The moss has acorns and other treasures from its birthplace and we clean the moss before laying it out in our design studio.
 From there we use the moss just like a painter would use paint to achieve the colors, textures, and depth of each, handmade panel or piece.